jberthoux/onlyoffice-alfresco/README.md

 * For viewing and editing: DOCX, XLSX, PPTX.
 * For converting to Office Open XML: ODT, ODP, ODS, DOC, XLS, PPT.
+* For editing via conversion to OOXML: CSV, ODP, ODS, ODT, RTF, TXT.
+* For viewing only: PDF.

 To convert a specific file, select `Convert using ONLYOFFICE` action.
 Resulting file will be placed in the same folder.
 You can also configure rules for a folder, that will automatically convert files on upload or on change.
 Details [here](https://docs.alfresco.com/5.1/tasks/library-folder-rules-define-create.html).